by David Fuentes, Ph.D.

 This next country song is also tangled up in mixed feelings about love.
 Its matter-of-fact opening gesture captures Eddie Dean’s boredom with his wife.
 In contrast, the second gesture—where Dean sings about his mistress—unfolds with a more compelling contour and opens up a wider registral space.
 And yet the contrast isn’t as stark as it first seems.
 The second gesture grows organically from the first, thanks to a shared nested figure—an LHP, circled in red.

-The second phrase (bars 5–8) “merely transposes” the first phrase (bars 1–4) up a step.
-Or does it?
-Mostly, yes—but then again, no.
+The second phrase (bars 5–8) sort of transposes the first phrase (bars 1–4) up a step.
+Let’s listen for its notable alterations.

 “One Has My Name the Other Has My Heart,” by Eddie Dean